 - Headwear.
 Keep that skull in the shade!

 - Bring enough snacks/food for a 4-6 hour experience.
-You'll probably want to stop and take photos, sketch, write, explore one of the many hikes along the river, or just take in the majesty of the space.
+You may want to stop and take photos, sketch, write, explore one of the many hikes along the river, or just take in the majesty of the space.
 Those activities take energy and time.
 Have fuel for your machine - that's YOU.

 - Dry bags.
-Dig sells some great dry bags, some for your phone, some are coolers, some are backpack-style, some are large enough for your sleeping bag, pillow, tent, and ground pad.
+We sell great dry bags and dry boxes, some for your phone, some are coolers, some are backpack-style, some are large enough for your sleeping bag, pillow, tent, and ground pad.
 Make sure your dry bag works and is in good condition.

-- If you are planning to camp out, park your vehicle in the overnight lot.
+- If you are planning to camp out, park your vehicle in the overnight lot, which is maybe 150 yards up the road from the Ramp Parking Area.
 If you are planning to be off the river on the same day, park in the Ferry parking lot near the ramp.
 National Recreation Area parking fees apply; there is a kiosk about 4.5 miles from Lee's Ferry where you may purchase a short-term or long-term pass.

 - Pack out your trash.
 Bring a small bag, preferably reusable, for rubbish.